dfki-ric/NovelWrist/README.md

 ![test](./docs/2SPU+2RSU+1U_design_2.png?raw=true "CAD design of 2SU[RSPU] + 1U mechanism")

 The 2SU\[RSPU\] + 1U design and its kinematic analysis is presented in [link to paper]().
 This repository contains a more generalized version of the code that was used to perform the kinematic analysis.
-It offers the functionality to create designs of equal type by specifying geometric parameters and then computing (and visualizing), the differential kinematics as well as the mechanisms conditioning in the work space (see documentation).
+It offers the functionality to create designs of equal type by specifying geometric parameters and then computing (and visualizing), the differential kinematics as well as the mechanisms conditioning in the work space.
 As additional feature these characteristics can be compared to the ones of a 2SPU + 1U mechanism, a conventional wrist design.

 ## Installation
 ```